clulab/habitus-utils/directionality/README_commandline_input.md

 This is useful in modeling various causal and effect statements which can then be used for many other downstream tasks like data modeling.

+Note: this application can be run as stand alone, as given here, or as an option from `check_relation_exists.py`.
+Refer `README_check_relation_exists.md`
+Stand alone version has more richer options

 ## Steps
  ```
     conda create -n directionality python=3